-Under Michigan law, a criminal history check including fingerprinting and pre-employment drug screening is required as a condition of transfer or employment for this position.
+Under Michigan law, a background check including fingerprinting and pre-employment drug screening is required as a condition of transfer or employment for this position.

 The University of Michigan Health System improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.